refinedev/refine/documentation/tutorial/authentication/logging-in-out/index.md

 The `login` method will be used to authenticate the user and other related operations such as storing the token etc. It should return a `Promise` which resolves to an object.
 The object should contain `success` property to indicate whether the login operation was successful or not.

-Our fake REST API requires us to send a `POST` request to `/auth/login` endpoint with the `email` and `password` in the request body.
+Our fake REST API requires us to send a `POST` request to `/auth/login` endpoint with the `email` and `password` parameters in the request body.
 It will return a `token` in the response body.

 We'll also be storing the `token` in the `localStorage` for later use.